mimoduo/mimogear/docs/pug/regions.md

 #Regions

 Regions are common structural elements that are included on every page by default.
 Certain regions also contain several helpful blocks the can be used on a page by page basis.
-Information on customizing the available region blocks can be found within the [pug/pages](https://github.com/mimoduo/Mimogear/blob/master/docs/pug/pages.md) documentation.
+Information on passing in content to the available region blocks can be found within the [pug/pages](https://github.com/mimoduo/Mimogear/blob/master/docs/pug/pages.md) documentation.

-##Footer

-**Elements**

-* address partial
-* main javascript file

-**Blocks**

-* additional script

 ##Head